 Tara Ahmadi, MPH, Graduate Research Assistant

-Tara Ahmadi (she/her) is a medical student at Tufts University School of Medicine, interested in advocacy, research and medical education.
+Tara Ahmadi, MPH (she/her) is a medical student at Tufts University School of Medicine, interested in advocacy, research and medical education.
 She received her undergraduate degree in chemical biology from UC Berkeley.
 After working for a few years, she studied public health with a concentration in global health at Tufts University School of Medicine.
 Tara has been involved in different research projects with a public health focus during her time in medical school.
 Tara’s research interests are health inequities and medical ethics, reproductive health and rights, and health in LGBTQIA+ and immigrant populations.
 In the SHARE lab, she is contributing to a qualitative research study examining HPV vaccination attitudes and experiences among transgender and gender diverse young adult assigned female at birth.

 Raquel Jones, BA, Research Assistant, UMass Boston

 Sophia Geffen, MPH, Qualitative Research Coordinator, Johns Hopkins University

 Natasha Ramanayake, MS, PhD, Graduate Research Assistant, Suffolk University

 Gabe Murchison, PhD, MPH, Graduate Research Assistant, Harvard T.H.
 Chan School of Public Health